-8 Data import from text files
+6 Data import from text files

-8.1 General remarks
+6.1 General remarks

 Data import from a text file is not a difficult task when following the instructions.
 Before importing data you need to have created an Oliva database.
-The database can be new (completely empty) or can have data, this does not make a real difference.
-But the work with a completely empty database is easier because it can be discarded as a whole when the import was in a first trial not successful.
+The database can be new (completely empty) or can have data, this does not make any difference.
+But the work with a completely empty database is easier because it can be discarded as a whole when the import was not successful with the first attempt.

-8.2 Import file format
+6.2 Import file format